Alpha Epsilon Phi: Sharsheret

-Activities
+Membership

-Alpha Epsilon Phi currently has 51 active collegiate chapters across the United States and Canada.
-Alumna groups exist across the United States and hold events to celebrate their Founder's Day, to socialize, and to interact with other local pan-hellenic alumnae groups.
+Alpha Epsilon Phi currently has 49 active collegiate chapters across the United States and Canada.
+Alumnae groups exist across various areas and have events to celebrate their Founder's Day, socialize, or interact with other local Panhellenic alumnae groups.

-The sorority also has a magazine to chronicle news relevant to the organization.
-First published in November 1917 as Alpha Epsilon Phi Quarterly, the title was changed to Columns in the late 1920s.
-Columns is published twice a year, in the fall and spring.
-It is sent to college students, alumnae volunteers, donors, subscribers, inter-fraternal partners, and friends of Alpha Epsilon Phi.
-Fraternity and sorority professionals, and vice presidents of student affairs on campuses with Alpha Epsilon Phi chapters also receive the magazine.
-Families contribute to Columns to support philanthropic events and activities for current members, alumnae, family members, and friends across the United States.
+The sorority has a magazine to chronicle news relevant to the organization.
+First published in November 1917 as Alpha Epsilon Phi Quarterly, later the title was changed to Columns in the late 1920s.
+It is published semiannually in the fall and spring seasons and is sent to collegians, alumnae volunteers, donors, subscribers, inter-fraternal partners and friends.
+Fraternity and sorority professionals and vice presidents of student affairs on campuses with chapters of Alpha Epsilon Phi also receive issues of the magazine.
+Families contribute to Columns to support philanthropic events and activities that current members, alumnae, family members, and friends can participate in contributing from the Atlantic to the Pacific.